eclipse-thingweb/node-wot/packages/binding-opcua/README.md

 ### awesome WoT - OPCUA tools

-the [node-wot-opcua-tools](https://github.com/node-opcua/node-wot-opcua-tools) project provides some useful applications built on top of thingweb.node-wot and the OPCUA binding.
+the [node-wot-opcua-tools](https://github.com/node-opcua/node-wot-opcua-tools) project provides some useful applications built on top of node-wot and the OPCUA binding.